 Rock Bernd: odds and ends

-This video is no longer on YouTube, maybe one of the guys mentioned in the lyrics was not amused?
+This video was deleted on YouTube.
+Maybe one of the guys mentioned in the lyrics was not amused?

 After publishing "Rock Bernd III"I had no intention to publish any more songs.
 Fifty should do!
 But then I learned a little about mixing and mastering, namely how to use the limiter (a special compressor that 'cuts off' the occasional loudness peaks and thus enables you to make the whole mix appear louder).
 Basically, this would only make my songs louder.
 But then, when people browse the web and stream songs they don't want to have to adjust the volume for every other song.
 Therefore, I decided to remix some songs that to me seemed particularly worthwhile.
 I also adjusted EQ parameters, re-recorded the odd guitar track, or sang parts anew.
 Together with half a dozen new songs I published them as "Rockin' up", my fourth album.